History of the Hershey Theatre

 Architecture & Design

-The beauty of the architecture and the workmanship is evident from the moment the doors open into the Hershey Theatre's Grand Lobby.
+The beauty of the architecture and the workmanship is evident from the moment the doors open into the Hershey Theatre Grand Lobby.
 From floor to ceiling, the tile area is breath-taking.
 The floor is laid with polished Italian lava rock.
 Four different types of marble, both imported and domestic, shape the walls and exquisite series of arches.
 The ceiling is filled with bas-relief images of sheaves of wheat, beehives, swans, pastoral scenes, Apollo and Assyrian war chariots, attracting patrons' eyes to the beautiful art above.

 The inner foyer's "canopy of gold" arched tile ceiling was patterned after St. Mark's Cathedral in Venice, Italy.
 Two German artisans labored for two full years to create the beautiful blue and gold pin-point mosaic design leading to the main floor seating area.

-In the orchestra, or main level of the auditorium, the Hershey Theatre's theme is fully revealed: the audience is transported to the grand style of Venice, Italy.
+In the orchestra, or main level of the auditorium, the Hershey Theatre theme is fully revealed: the audience is transported to the grand style of Venice, Italy.
 Prominently mounted above the stage is the winged lion, the symbol of the city of Venice.
 The sides of the auditorium appear to be the outer walls of a Byzantine castle, complete with balconies on windowed towers.
 At times, the theatre's six-ton fire curtain is lowered, displaying an amazing water color picture of the city of Venice, with the Grand Canal flowing past the Doge's Palace.
 The overhead proscenium arch is inspired by the design of an ancient canal bridge, such as the noted Bridge of Sighs.

 Atmospheric ceilings were a hallmark of early 20th-century theatre design.
-Hershey Theatre's "stars-and-clouds" ceiling is suspended from the roof.
+The Hershey Theatre "stars-and-clouds" ceiling is suspended from the roof.
 Utilizing the radiance of colored lights, the sky changes scenes from sunset to dusk, from dawn to sunrise.
 Within the hanging ceiling, 88 small holes are fitted with 10- and 25-watt light bulbs.
 When lit and twinkling, patrons can feel as if they are indeed outside of a huge castle, awaiting a royal performance, passing the time by stargazing.

-Supplying the finishing touch, a stereoptican machine is held on a side balcony of the theatre.
+Supplying the finishing touch, a stereopticon machine is held on a side balcony of the theatre.
 An 18-inch round disc, resembling a record album and etched with images of small clouds, rotates slowly.
 The light from a 1,000-watt bulb projects through the disc, transforming the clouds to more than forty times their etched size; and, as the disc turns, they gently float through the evening sky.

-Though the front of Hershey Theatre's house is magnificent, its heart lies backstage, where the magic is created.
+Though the front of the Hershey Theatre house is magnificent, its heart lies backstage, where the magic is created.
 The stage measures 75' from wall to wall, and 44' from the apron to the back wall.
 The stage is equipped with five elevators, which can rise to a height of seven feet; the back elevator can also be moved below stage level to transfer scenery to and from storage.
 The elevators can be stopped at any level to provide a variety of settings and platforms for plays and musical attractions.

 The front elevator holds the theatre's sound system for movies.
 The movie screen, measuring 18' x 44'-6", lowers on its 3-ton steel frame directly in front of the gigantic bullhorn.
 Millions of tiny holes in the coated vinyl screen permit the sound to permeate and reach the audience.